Assyrian-Remote-OpenSource-Society/Assyrian-Dictionaries/README.md

 The first step is to collect dictionaries (in digital format) that are available for free.

+## Approach

+Use technology to extract data from digital formats and adapt it into JSON/CSV datasets.
+Manual entry of data should not begin until available sources have been completely parsed.

 ## Outcome

 Once the datasets are available, mobile and web developers will be able to develop Assyrian dictionary, thesaurus, and language-based apps.
 It's evident that there are many who have interest in developing an Assyrian dictionary app, but - apparently - the datasets haven't been available in a programmatically consumable way.